avclarke/react-playlist-selector/README.md

 ## React Spotify Playlists

-A react component for authenticating with Spotify and allowing a user to interact with their playlists.
+A react component for viewing and interact with an authenticated users Spotify playlists.

 ### Use

-Can only be used in a React app.
+For use inside react apps.

-`yarn add react-spotify-playlists`
+`yarn add react-playlist-selector`

 ```
-import PlaylistSelector from 'react-spotify-playlists'
+import PlaylistSelector from 'react-playlist-selector'
 <PlaylistSelector />
 ```

-### Build
+### Development

 `yarn`
 `yarn build`

+### TODO

+• Add support for other streaming services